zanllp/sd-webui-infinite-image-browsing/README-en.md

 - Browse images automatically by loading the next folder `(similar to os.walk)`, allowing you to browse all images without paging.
 - Tested to work properly with over 27,000 files.

-### Image Search
+### Image Search & Favorite
 - Supports image search using Prompt, Model, Lora, etc.
 - Tags will be listed based on their frequency of use.
 - Supports tag autocomplete, translation, and customization.
-- Image bookmarking can be achieved by toggling custom tags for images.
+- Image favorite can be achieved by toggling custom tags for images.

 ### View Image & `Send To`
 - Supports viewing image generation information.